carlosmferreirdev/TerminalCraft/README_Addendum.txt

 ## Behavior
 All current interactions (taming, hunting, etc.) remain exactly the same.
-There are no functional changes — only the architecture was improved.
+There are no functional changes — only the architecture was improved, mostly for future proofing.

 ## Future Possibilities
 - Implement shared combat logic (`Attack`, `TakeDamage`)